 It's no secret that health care costs have been skyrocketing for many years and that the rapid rate of increase is affecting us all.
-It's estimated that an individual retiring today at age 65 will need \$157,500 to cover health care expenses in retirement.3 That means saving for health care should be an important part of retirement planning.
+It's estimated that an individual retiring today at age 65 will need \$165,500 to cover health care expenses in retirement.3 That means saving for health care should be an important part of a financial plan, for today and into retirement.

-There is an approach that can help you better plan for and meet these rising costs - enrollment in the Travelers High-Deductible + HSA Plan (also known as a High-Deductible Health Plan [HDHP]) and an HSA.
+An HSA-eligible health plan (also known as a High Deductible Health Plan or HDHP) paired with an HSA can help you face rising health care costs today and in the future.
 This combination can potentially save you money on health care while giving you more control over how your medical dollars are spent.